KompleteAI/xllm/README.md

 # 5. Build Experiment.
 # This step takes some time.
-# Make the tokenizer initialized, the model is applied, LoRA is applied, bittsandbytes quantization is applied, etc
+# Make tokenizer and model initialized, LoRA is applied, bittsandbytes quantization is applied, etc
 experiment.build()

 # 6. Run Experiment.